 halt

-shutdown -P +1
+shutdown -P +<minutes>

-: Schedules a shutdown with power-off intent after a delay.
+: Schedules a shutdown with poweroff intent after a delay.

 -P

-: Requests power-off after shutdown.
+: Request poweroff after shutdown.